Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 During the measurements, carried out in dark conditions, the temperature stability was monitored with a ROx thermometer installed on the copper cold finger to the light tight box and a 120~$\Omega$ heater installed to maintain the KIDs at their operating temperature with PID, both handled by a Lakeshore~372 AC resistance bridge.
 To ensure the 120~mK while the detectors were under irradiation, stability tests were performed on the cryostat before irradiation to verify that the cooling power was enough to handle the $\approx 300~\mu \text{W}$ of heating produced by the proton beam.
 Moreover, the PID parameters were tuned to ensure thermal stability at the detector level, allowing a $120~\text{mK} \pm 695\text{ $\mu$K}$ stability when the beam was on and $120~\text{mK} \pm 33\text{ $\mu$K}$ while the beam was off.
 The thermal performances during the irradiation campaign, together with the installation of DRACuLA are detailed in a companion paper \cite{Sauvage_prima}.

 All measurements presented here were carried out using our "single-tone" homodyne readout electronics~\cite{deVisserThesis2014, PDay_2003}.
 The electronics of the experimental set-up is described in Fig.~\ref{fig:setup}.(a).
 Here, “single tone” means that only one excitation frequency can be transmitted and received at a time.
-This setup allows for a higher sampling rate, on the order of 50 kHz, which allow us to measure the quasiparticle recombination time~\cite{Kaplan}.
+This setup allows for a high sampling rate, here 50 kHz, which allow us to measure the quasiparticle recombination time~\cite{Kaplan}.

 For the absorber-coupled KIDs, the targeted resonance frequencies were at 1.97~GHz, 2.01~GHz, 2.66~GHz and 2.74~GHz.
 For the antenna-coupled KIDs, the selected resonance frequencies were at 2.58~GHz, 2.67~GHz, 3.22~GHz, and 3.27~GHz (see them in Fig.~\ref{fig:setup}.(d)).
 Due to time limitation, it was not feasible to measure all of the KIDs.
 The selection of the measured resonances was driven by two factors.
 Firstly, some resonances had already been characterized in advance at SRON's cryofacility, with antenna device presented in~\citet{Baselmans_2022}.
 Secondly, their frequencies were sufficiently spaced to avoid overlap between tones.
-A set of pre-radiation tests was performed in DRACuLA to establish a consistent reference for comparison with post-irradiation data.
+A set of pre-radiation tests was performed in DRACuLA to establish a consistent reference for comparison with post-irradiation data, as we need to account for the setup difference compared to SRON.